-Washington University endocrine and oncologic surgeons have the largest experience in the world treating medullary thyroid carcinoma, a rare form of thyroid cancer.
+Washington University surgical oncologists have the largest experience in the world treating medullary thyroid carcinoma, a rare form of thyroid cancer.

 Medullary thyroid carcinoma is the third most common type of thyroid cancer but only accounts for 5 to 8 percent of cases.
 Medullary cancer of the thyroid arises from parafollicular cells (C cells), which secrete an abnormal hormone.
 This is a distinction from papillary and follicular thyroid carcinomas, which originate in cells producing thyroid hormone.
 C cells produce calcitonin, which does not control metabolism as thyroid hormones do.